 Butch's Forest Service career spanned 30 years on the Sawtooth National Forest.
 His responsibilities included winter sports, recreation and trails.
 His eight year transition from career to "retirement" was spent as the caretaker of the Selway Lodge with his wife Penny.
 Butch is a lover of German Wirehair Pointers and is currently a fly fishing guide for Silver Creek Outfitters in Ketchum.

 Phil is retired from the Forest Service.
 He spent 35 years involved in the management of various resource programs, mostly on the Payette and Nez Perce National Forests of central Idaho.
 His academic background includes degrees in Geography, English, and Soil Science.
 While attending Valparaiso University, in Indiana, he spent summers working on trail crews, near his childhood home, in what is now the Sky Lakes Wilderness of southern Oregon.
-He considers his work on trails to be his most fun and fantastic job experience ever.
 Phil enjoys rafting, woodworking, and Dutch oven cooking.
 Fly tying and fly-fishing are his special hobbies.

 Tom retired from his 30 year US Forest Service career in 1991.
 After working in various forests in Wyoming, Montana and Idaho, he now resides in Grangeville, Idaho.
 Tom's background includes leadership in the Society of American Foresters, Idaho Fish and Wildlife Foundation, Idaho Outfitters and Guides Licensing Board, Idaho Rivers United, National Smoke Jumpers Association and several others.